-Plans for Gloucestershire solar farm turned down
+Gloucestershire solar farm plans turned down

 However, he explained how the proposals by Elgin Energy EsCo Ltd did not meet national or local criteria.

-He said the site would be greater than that of Rodway Hill golf course and would have a significant impact on the landscape of the area and historic buildings, according to the Local Democracy Reporting Service.
+He said the site would have a significant impact on the landscape of the area and historic buildings, according to the Local Democracy Reporting Service.

 Hartpury parish councillor Mark Clarke also spoke against the proposals.